What is numbness?

 - Nerve pain medications

-- Controlling blood sugar in people with diabetes
+- Regulating blood sugar in people with diabetes

 - Physical therapy exercises to strengthen the spine or help ease movement